fusion-energy/paramak/docs/source/install.rst

 Install (mamba)
 ---------------

-This is the recommended method.
+This is the recommended method as it installs all the dependencies and Mamba is faster and requires less RAM than the pure Conda method.

 Create a new environment (Python 3.8 and 3.9 are supported).